 Currently NASBITE International is considered "The nation’s preeminent organization for international business education, training and certification.”

 This April 2012 is their 25th annual conference, where the 1000th person received certification in the Certified Global Business Professional program (CGBP).
 The organization is in good financial standing.
 Its host institution is Cleveland State University.
 They have an excellent website: www.nasbitecgbp.org.
 The Small Business Association has accepted the CGBP for those in Small Business Development Centers.

 Bob Irwin (University of Georgia, Lawrenceville GA) President until April 21,2012, now joins Barbara Moebius as a member of the very elite group called the Distinguished Fellows which is the council of past NASBITE International presidents.
 Their purpose is to advise the present board on budgetary concerns, university relations, etc.

 Barbara Moebius was presented with the 2012 John Otis Lifetime Achievement Award at the conference.
 There have only been 3 persons who have received this award.
 It was established in 2004 for John Otis, the original founder and who is now struggling with cancer.

 Donna Davisson, Executive Director

 Conference sessions were plentiful, well attended and covered diverse topics.
-Donna Davisson, LCB, CGBP, as Executive Director of NASBITE made sure the conference, which was held at the Nines Hotel in downtown Portland with its approximately 300 attendees, went smoothly.
+Donna Davisson, LCB, CGBP, as Executive Director of NASBITE International made sure the conference, which was held at the Nines Hotel in downtown Portland with its approximately 300 attendees, went smoothly.